bstarynk/bismon/userlogin.md

 Dump should also write some `dumped_user_ids` file?
 Not sure of that!

-The password file would contain (semi-colon separated) lines with object-id, encrypted password, optional username.
+The password file `passwords_BM` would contain (semi-colon separated) lines with object-id, encrypted password, optional username and should be in `.gitigore`